HVAC FAQs in Palm Springs

 Your air conditioner and heating system are composed of several intricate parts that only a professional should handle.
 The best maintenance that you can do for your HVAC system is to ensure that they are clean.
 Make sure to change your air conditioning and furnace filters once a month to ensure efficiency.
 If you have cloth filters, you should also have this cleaned monthly.
 Keep your dogs or cats away from your system as well.
 In the years that we have been in this business, we have seen how your beloved pet’s urine can cost expensive damages to your system.

 How Can I Increase the Efficiency & Life of My Home’s HVAC System?

 When you want your air conditioning and heating system to work at its peak performance every time, make sure that you keep it clean and change the filters regularly.
 It is also advisable to have your system inspected by our highly skilled Palm Springs HVAC service team annually for proper overall maintenance that can extend the lifespan of your equipment.
 You may also want to observe your HVAC system for signs of issues such as leaks, strange noises, and odors, as well as frequent breakdowns.
-At the first sign of a problem, keep in mind that Blair Heating & Air is here to serve you 24 hours a day, seven days a week.
+At the first sign of a problem, keep in mind that Blair Heating & Air is here to help fix your heating and cooling systems 24 hours a day, seven days a week.

 For any other questions or concerns, please don’t hesitate to contact our office at (760) 853-5027!